ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.12.3-to-alpha.12.4.md

 **Here are the major changes:**

-- Add search to content manager
+- 添加 search to content manager
-- Add bulk actions in content-manager
+- 添加 bulk actions in content-manager
-- Add Enumeration type to content type builder
+- 添加 Enumeration type to content type builder

 **Useful links:**